Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-enum-frame-interval.rst

     * - __u32
       - ``index``
-      - Number of the format in the enumeration, set by the application.
+      - Number of the woke format in the woke enumeration, set by the woke application.
     * - __u32
       - ``pad``
-      - Pad number as reported by the media controller API.
+      - Pad number as reported by the woke media controller API.
     * - __u32
       - ``code``
       - The media bus format code, as defined in